DemokratieInBewegung/plenum/README.md

 This runs on Python Django.
 For Development, you'll need Python 3.0 and a virtual environment.

-The following packages must be present for a successful install (Ubuntu syntax) :
+To install the packages required for a successful install on Ubuntu, run

 ```
 sudo apt-get install python3-dev